 Time: Friday, January 17th 2025 at 2:30PM

-Location: Physics Research Building 1080, Smith Seminar Room
+Location: Physics Research Building 1080, Smith Seminar Room and online

 Jinghua Li